alverena/documentation/user_guide/activities/activities_add_attachment.rst

 .. caution::

-   The ability to view and write attachments depends on the :ref:`permissions <user-guide-user-management-permissions>` defined for the entity.
+   The ability to view and upload attachments depends on the :ref:`permissions <user-guide-user-management-permissions>` defined for the entity.

-- Go to the record View page.
+- Go to the record view page.

-- Click the *Add Attachment* action.
+- Click the :guilabel:`Add Attachment` action button.

 .. image:: ../img/activities/add_attachment.png